Est. birthdate: 02/24/2009

 We’re happy to know that Lupe is adjusting well to his foster home.
 In spite of his physical issues, Lupe is a sweet boy, and we know he make a wonderful companion for his future adopter.
-Your participation in the Compassionate Circle program helps make it possible for Brother Wolf to provide for the needs of animals with special challenges, such as Lupe.
+Your participation in the Sponsorship Program helps make it possible for Brother Wolf to provide for the needs of animals with special challenges, such as Lupe.

 Check back here frequently for more news on Lupe!